How to visit Bagamoyo

 Come and join a team of experienced village fishermen for a fishing experience.
 Do your best to fish what will be prepared for you during your lunch or dinner.

-Learn how to prepare Swahili Traditional food
+Learn how to prepare traditional Swahili dishes.

 Participate in cooking Swahili dishes with local Swahili Mamas of Kaole village.